ciarand/guzzle-docs/getting-started/installation.rst

 Composer
 ~~~~~~~~

-The recommneded way to install Guzzle is with `Composer <http://getcomposer.org>`_.
+The recommended way to install Guzzle is with `Composer <http://getcomposer.org>`_.
 Composer is a dependency
 management tool for PHP that allows you to declare the dependencies your project needs and installs them into your
 project.